 Color psychology is the study of various color as it affects human behavior.

-I was intrigued studying the effects of color in art class at Bismarck State College.
-Perhaps it was my medical background as a nurse that made me passionate about it.
+In 1989, I was intrigued studying the effects of color in art class at Bismarck State College where I had returned to further my education.
+Perhaps it was my medical background as a nurse that made me passionate about color.
 That, and the fact my collegiate professor, Randal Simon, was dedicated to color.

 He not only spoke about the power of color, but had personal stories of the use of color as a manipulating tool during his capture as a POW in Viet Nam.
 Through his emotional experiences and in-depth study, our class learned a lot about color.